What is ondansetron?

 Ondansetron can also be compounded into a topical gel, and gloves must be worn when applying this topical gel.
 In the hospital setting, it is also administered via injectable liquid and given in the vein, muscle, or under the skin.

 This medication will take effect quickly, in about 1 to 2 hours, and improvement in clinical signs should follow.

-What if I miss giving a dose?
+What if I miss giving my pet the medication?

 Are there any potential side effects?

-Are there any possible drug interactions?
+Are there any drug interactions I should be aware of?

 The following medications should be used with caution when given with ondansetron: apomorphine, cisplatin, cyclophosphamide, certain heart medications, serotonergic drugs, or tramadol.